DevMountain/Timeline/README.md

     func displayCloudKitPermissionsNotGrantedError(errorText: String)
 ```

 3. Using the documentation for CloudKit, fulfill the contract of each function signature.
-Using the data passed in as a paremeter, write code that will return the requested information.
+Using the data passed in as a parameter, write code that will return the requested information.
 When it makes sense to do so using the NSOperation subclasses, try to use them over the convenience functions.

 ### CloudKitSyncable